ovh/docs/pages/platform/public-cloud/volume-backup/guide.en-gb.md

 - Avoid creating snapshot/backup during peak hours (04:00 AM - 10:00 PM Paris time).
 - Regularly validate you're able to get your data back from your voluma snapshot or volume backup.
 - Install the qemu-guest agent if it is not installed... or try to disable it if necessary.
-- Even if note mandatory, prefer to detach your volume when creating a volume snapshot.
+- Even if not mandatory, prefer to detach your volume when creating a volume snapshot.

 Since a volume snapshot / volume backup is a clone of the entire disk, it will have the maximum size of the original volume, regardless of the actual disk space allocation.